This document describes steps to take to verify that you’ve installed and configured your Microsatellites correctly.

 Testing against a public or on-premise microsatellite pool’s gRPC ingest path requires a tool called grpcurl

 , available here.
-You can ensure that you have a direct connection to Lightstep Observability by downloading and running the aforementioned tool with your Lightstep access token (for authentication).
+You can ensure that you have a direct connection to Cloud Observability by downloading and running the aforementioned tool with your Cloud Observability access token (for authentication).

 You should receive a response listing the RPCs in use by the server: